Your next level of success

 This feeling isn't a problem.
 It's an invitation.

-The program isn't permanent.
+But the program isn't permanent.
 It's just unexamined.

 This Is How It Happens